 Joseph Balicki, MA/RPA.
-Joseph is a Regional Director for the Commonwealth Heritage Group, based in Alexandria, Virginia.
-He is a graduate of The George Washington University and holds a Master’s degree in anthropology from The Catholic University of America.
+Joseph is a graduate of The George Washington University and holds a Master’s degree in anthropology from The Catholic University of America.
 Jo has over 36 years of experience in North American archeology and has been involved in investigations of sites ranging from the Paleo-Indian through Historic periods and undertaken a variety of archeological survey and testing programs in Virginia, Maryland, Washington, D.C., Massachusetts, Pennsylvania, New Hampshire, Indiana, North Carolina, South Carolina, and Louisiana.
 Mr. Balicki is a nationally recognized expert on the Archeology of Civil War sites; he has presented 34 papers at professional conferences covering military camp layout and Civil War sites archeology, and contributed 10 chapters to publications addressing the archeology of the American Civil War.
 Mr. Balicki is proficient in conducting KOCOA analysis, primary research, and metal detector surveys on Civil War archeological sites ranging from fortifications, battlefields, winter quarters, cantonments and front-line temporary camps.
 In 2007, he was recipient of the Alexandria Archaeological Commissions’ Ben Brenman Archaeology Award for his work in Alexandria, Virginia, developing realistic archeological methods to investigate Civil War sites in urban settings.
 Jo has over 22 years’ experience metal-detecting.